HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 • /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0

-and save them in a text file, for example, so that you can later insert them into the configuration file.
+and saves them, for example, in a text file to be able to insert them later into the configuration file.

 Now open the configuration file of zigbee2mqtt by entering the following command.